Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients

-Next in order we study the error caused by the spatial discretization of the initial datum $\theta^0$.
+Thus, putting everything together it yields the estimate \eqref{eq:lemma_disc_time}. \end{proof} Next in order we study the error caused by the spatial discretization of the initial datum $\theta^0$.
 We define $\theta_h^0(x) = \theta_K^0(x)$ as in \eqref{eq:datum_discrete} piecewise for almost every $x\in K$ and for each $K\in \cT$.
-This result is an straightforward consequence of the stability estimate for the advection-diffusion equation \eqref{eq:cont_stab_est} derived in \cite{NavarroFernandezSchlichtingSeis21}.

-\begin{lemma} Let $\theta^h$ be the solution to the advection-diffusion equation \eqref{eq:advdiff} with initial datum $\theta_h^0$.
+This result is a straightforward consequence of the stability estimate for the advection-diffusion equation \eqref{eq:cont_stab_est}. \begin{lemma} Let $\theta^h$ be the solution to the advection-diffusion equation \eqref{eq:advdiff} with initial datum $\theta_h^0$.
 Then it holds

 \end{lemma} \begin{proof} In this case $\theta$ and $\theta^h$ are solutions to the same equation with same velocity fields and same diffusion coefficients, therefore a direct application of \eqref{eq:cont_stab_est} yields